Reducing Mental Health Stigma

-Irrespective of age, culture or income, at least one in five will experience a mental disorder in their lifetime.1 Given the prevalence of mental health disorders, we address common myths and the realities associated with mental health.
+Irrespective of age, culture or income, at least one in five will experience a mental disorder in their lifetime.(1) Given the prevalence of mental health disorders, in this article we address common myths and the realities associated with mental health.
 There is no need to suffer alone and in silence.
 It’s time to start talking.

 According to the World Health Organization, health is “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”
 Yet so many people define good health as being physically well.
 Our mental health is equally important and often does not receive the attention it should.